An Introduction to the LE7EL Network Economy (Tokenomics)

 Introduction

 Before you read: In this article we refer to concepts such as on-chain domains and levels.
-Dig deeper on those concepts here.
-Furthermore, LE7EL offers tools such as Unreal Engine SDK for developing games, and Creator tools to grow game communities.
+Dig deeper on those concepts and our Polygon grant here.
+Furthermore, the LE7EL network has integrations with Unreal Engine tools for developing and publishing games, and Creator tools to grow game communities.
 This article covers only the LE7EL network and protocol.

 The goals of the LE7EL network are the following:

-• Balance the interests of all main stakeholders and ensure a fair value distribution between them.
+- Balance the interests of all network stakeholders and ensure a fair value distribution between them.

-LE7EL uses its $L7L token to incentivize and distribute value fairly between users that produce value in the network, ultimately ensuring:
+At the heart of the network is the $L7L token, used to incentivize and distribute value fairly between stakeholders that produce value in the network, ultimately ensuring:

-• Cost reduction by transforming all users into contributors
+- Cost reduction by transforming all stakeholders into contributors;

 Stakeholders

-Players are having fun playing games and are the main beneficiaries of LE7EL.
+Players are having fun playing games and are the main beneficiaries of the LE7EL network.
 All other participants are providing them the means for having that fun.
 Players are also the ultimate source of income for all other stakeholders.

 Economy